 The default timeline widget is the Customer Journey widget.
 To use the legacy Customer movie widget instead, complete the following steps:

-- In Designer Studio, search for and select the CSTimelineSettings data transform rule.
+In Dev Studio, search for and select the CSTimelineSettings data transform rule.

-- Change the value of the .EnableTimelineControl setting from
+Change the value of the .EnableTimelineControl setting from true to false.

 Creating new event types